Where to Stay in Siena: An Insider’s Guide to the top areas

 Agriturismo

-- Best places to stay close to Siena in the countryside
+- Best places close to Siena, in the countryside

 - Pros: Unique accommodation experience, serene surroundings, beautiful landscapes.